sid88in/serverless-appsync-plugin/README.md

 Amazon supports [direct lambda resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html)

 With a direct lambda resolver, no VTL mapping template is required for either request or response.
-This can be an option if you would like to avoid usage of the Apache VTL langauge or require a complex resolver.
+This can be an option if you would like to avoid usage of the Apache VTL language or require a complex resolver.
 You can enable direct Lambda resolvers by setting `false` as the `request` and/or `response` value.

 Example: